GeminiDRSoftware/FitsStorage/docs/Configuration.md

 Next, it looks for a file named `/etc/fiststorage.conf`.
 This will look for a section called `[FitsStorge]` and read settings from there.
-This file is built by ansible in the deploy and is basically used so we can put the s3 related access keys outside of the source tree.
+This file is built by ansible in the deploy and is basically used so we can put the s3 related access keys abd other secrets outside of the source tree.
 This file looks something like:

 ```
 [FitsStorage]